Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/09-e2e-githubaction-enterprise.md

-# Deploying the Landing Zones and Pet-Clinic microservices E2E using GitHub Actions
+# Deploying the Landing Zones and ACME Fitness Store  microservices E2E using GitHub Actions

- To deploy the Azure Spring App Landing Zoner and deploy the petclinic microservices to Azure Spring Apps, we'll setup a GitHub Actions CI/CD workflow that will build and deploy our application whenever we push new commits to the main branch of our repository.
+ To deploy the Azure Spring App Landing Zone and deploy the ACME Fitness Store microservices to Azure Spring Apps, we'll setup a GitHub Actions CI/CD workflow that will build and deploy our application whenever we push new commits to the main branch of our repository.

 ## What's CI/CD?